grid.utils module

 np.ndarray(N, 3)

-Convert the derivative form spherical coordinates to Cartesian.
+Convert the derivative from spherical coordinates to Cartesian.

 If \(r\) is zero, then the derivative wrt to theta and phi are set to zero.
 If \(\phi\) is zero, then the derivative wrt to theta is set to zero.